613-965-1717 Trenton, Ontario

 ● English Language Services for Adults

-This free program offers training to older persons new to Canada, teaching them basic and intermediate English.
+The English Language Services for Adults (ELSA) program offers free education in Ontario for adults who are new to Canada, teaching them basic and intermediate English.

 ● Easy drawing lessons for beginners